Swiss stocks - Factors to watch on April 24

 COMPANY STATEMENTS

+* Private bank EFG International appointed Joachim Straehle as its new chief executive, replacing John Williamson, who is to take on the role of vice chairman.

-* Compagnie Financiere Tradition reported first-quarter consolidated revenue of 221.6 million Swiss francs, a decline of 5.8 percent at current exchange rates or 2.8 percent in constant currencies.
+* Cie Financiere Tradition said first-quarter revenue rose 2.8 percent in constant currencies to 227 million euros.

-* Logitech said sales rose 3 percent in the fourth quarter to $485 million generating non-GAAP operating income of $23 million.
-It confirmed its full-year 2015 outlook for $2.16 billion in sales and $145 million in non-GAAP operating income.

-* Micronas said its consolidated net sales went up in the first quarter of 2014 by 7.4 percent to 40.2 million Swiss francs despite the continuing weakness of the yen.
+* Ypsomed plans to manufacture components for injection systems for partner Sanofi on an additional dedicated production line from late 2016.

+* Basilea said it would report data on antifungal isavuconazole and antibiotic ceftobiprole at the European Congress of Clinical Microbiology and Infectious Diseases in Copenhagen from 25 - 28 April.

 ECONOMY